 - Severe annular hypoplasia

 Complications of Tetralogy of Fallot

-Some young adults or teenagers need additional surgery.
-Like, the pulmonary valve can narrow again with the passage of time, reducing blood flow.
+Some young adults or teenagers need additional surgery; for instance, the pulmonary valve can narrow again with the passage of time, reducing the blood flow.
 The surgeon may need to replace or widen the valve.

 Leaking heart valves

-The arrhythmias associated with the tetralogy of Fallot include ventricular tachycardia, atrial flutter, and atrial fibrillation.
+The arrhythmias associated with Tetralogy of Fallot include ventricular tachycardia, atrial flutter, and atrial fibrillation.